Mellon Research Scholars - University of Houston

 Skip to main content

-The Mellon Research Scholars Program at the University of Houston supports students from backgrounds underrepresented in the academy (Hispanic, African American, Pacific Islander) and other undergraduates with a demonstrated commitment to the goal of building a diverse academy in the humanities.
-The Andrew W. Mellon Foundation is committed to training future scholars and supporting scholarship in the humanities, thereby contributing to culture and society.
+The Mellon Research Scholars Program at the University of Houston supports a cohort of students who are highly motivated to conduct research and attend graduate school in the humanities.
+Funded by a grant from the Mellon Foundation, the program aims to train future scholars with the goal of building a diverse academy.
 Each participant receives a total of $5,000 for conducting a summer research project and participating in developmental academic and mentorship activities from spring of their junior year through spring of their senior year.
 Participants can also receive up to six points towards the Honors in Co-Curricular Engagement transcript designation.

 Learn More about the Mellon Scholars Program